flash-hunters/database-manager/README.md

 ```shell
 crontab -e
 ```
-and then add the following line (you can change the script path according to your configuration) :
+and then add the following line (change the script path according to your configuration) :
 `0 22 * * sun ~/database-manager/bin/updateMosaics.sh` (for an update every sunday at 10pm)